 Participation in this skills-based volunteering initiative has a triple benefit.
 It’s impactful for the school pupils, provides an applied learning opportunity for the undergraduates, and crucially – it’s good for society.
 The more people that have the knowledge, skills and confidence to participate in politics the fairer society will be.

 After a successful pilot with the University of Essex in 2017, we are excited to expand this programme to more universities nationally, to improve the political literacy of young people across the UK.

-If you work at a UK university and are interested in your students taking part in this impactful and worthwhile volunteering programme, please contact our Partnerships Manager, Mathilde Fell.
+If you work at a UK university and are interested in your students taking part in this impactful and worthwhile volunteering programme, please contact our Partnerships Manager, Kirsty Robertson.